CognitiveScale/fabric-ops/README.md

 # GitOps Tool for Fabric

-https://docs.google.com/document/d/13bP7agrn3RpcWMutc5WbpV_Cusalg2ejTpx17ecudFY/edit#heading=h.q117vxrv0r3w
+This tool is to support deploying Cortex assets in automated CI/CD pipeline.

-This is for tooling support for deploying Cortex assets in automated CI/CD pipeline.
+More details can be found in the document https://docs.google.com/document/d/13bP7agrn3RpcWMutc5WbpV_Cusalg2ejTpx17ecudFY/edit#heading=h.q117vxrv0r3w

 ### Inputs:
 * Git repo checkout folder with manifest file fabric.yaml and .fabric folder containing Cortex artifacts at root